Stretch

 Where do I begin?

 I’ve probably played Borderlands 2 for at least 60 hours now and it still feels massive and creative, among other things, and has everything that made all the other games on this list great.
-The game play flows as well and Dishonored and Halo 4, and the almost uncomfortably good story definitely gives Spec Ops: The Line and Mass Effect 3 a run for their money.
+The game play flows as well as Dishonored and Halo 4, and the almost uncomfortably good story definitely gives Spec Ops: The Line and Mass Effect 3 a run for their money.
 Crap final boss though.

 Top 5 Worst Games Of 2012